 46 English is sometimes allowed in the higher courts with the consent of all counsel and the court.

-49 This decision sets back the earlier decision of another Malaysian High Court, which allowed foreign lawyers to represent a party in arbitration.
-See the decision of Zublin Muhibbah Joint Ventures v.
+48 This decision sets back the earlier decision of another Malaysian high court, which allowed foreign lawyers to represent a party in arbitration.
+See the decision in Zublin Muhibbah Joint Ventures v.
 Government of Malaysia 3 MLJ 125.

 50 In 2014, Myanmar's parliament published an arbitration bill that went through many debates in parliament and underwent many different drafts, and that led to the current Arbitration Law.